h365chen/socassess/docs/src/ai_feedback.md

 # Seek AI Feedback through ChatGPT

-AI feedback is configured by following keys in the `socassess.toml`:
+AI feedback is configured by following the keys in the `socassess.toml`:

 ```toml
 [feature]